orfon/ringo-mapnik/README.md

+Work in progress beta software.

 # Mapnik rendering

-Makes it easier to render tiles with mapnik.
+Render tiles with mapnik.

 ringo-mapnik comes with a high-level "Map" class to work with a multi-layer, styled map but also exposes low-level modules for typical tasks such as converting style information, dealing with GeoJson and handling multi-threaded mapnik renders.

+## Rendering

+Thread-pool for fast on-demand tile rendering or bulk-rendering of whole maps.

 ## GeoJson